yevaoa/PathFingingVisualiser-Project-S2/README.md

 # PathFindingVisualiser-Project-S2

-An interactive educational tool designed to visualize Dijkstra's shortest path algorithm.
+An interactive educational tool designed to visualise Dijkstra's shortest path algorithm.
 This application allows users to create directed graphs manually and observe the process used to calculate optimal paths.

 ## Development and Tools